mfkrause/homebridge-sunsensors/README.md

 # homebridge-sunposition

 This is a plugin for [homebridge](https://github.com/nfarina/homebridge).
-It allows you to create sensors (occupancy sensors) which will be trned on or off based on the current sun position (azimuth).
+It allows you to create sensors (occupancy sensors) which will be turned on or off based on the current sun position (azimuth).
 This is especially useful to, for example, fine-control window coverings.

 # Installation